IsmaelMartinez/teams-for-linux/CONTRIBUTING.md

 ## Version number

 We are following SemVer at the moment.
-The lower number in master will be increased after a release (basically, to avoid re-releasing stuff with some changes), but release number will be decided just before a release trying to use SemVer standards.
+The lower number in develop will be increased after a release.

+Decide the release number before merging to develop following SemVer.